abhiyashhodge/Computer-Architecture-Project/README.md

 ## Building
 We used the standard Gem5 build process using scons.
 We built the simulator for X86 with the `j9` flag set.

+## Output
+During the running of a given binary, you may observe messages indicating that a specualtive load has been recieved at the Sequencer, and when loads are either quashed or commited when entries in the victim cache are restored or removed.